Tony Guida: Life and career

 Guida was unhappy with his move; when his contract with the station expired in 1992, Guida was offered a job to anchor a new noon newscast which did not start until 1995.
 Guida would also be responsible for keeping his co-hosting duties on Today In New York.
 Guida turned this offer down when he accepted WCBS-TV's offer as a senior reporter.
 In 1993, Guida added 5pm co-anchor to his reporting duties.
 In 1994, Guida was switched from 5pm to 6pm co-anchor.

 In 1995, Guida replaced Jim Jensen as co-anchor of WCBS-TV's Sunday morning public affairs program, Sunday Edition.
 That same year, Guida was made co-anchor of the 5pm and 11pm newscasts for a short period of time after John Roberts left to join CBS News and before John Johnson joined from WABC-TV.
 Guida kept his other WCBS-TV duties during this short period of time.
 In 1996, Guida, along with Johnson, Michele Marsh and other WCBS-TV anchors were fired from the station.

 Guida was later hired as lead anchor for a new station launched by Dow Jones & Company, WBIS-TV, which offered a hybrid format of sporting events and business news.
 When that station was sold to Paxson Communications in 1997, Guida joined CNNfn as a daytime anchor.
 During that period of time, Guida filled in for Lou Dobbs on Moneyline, a business news show that aired on both CNN and CNNfn and is now known as Lou Dobbs Tonight.
 In 2001, Guida was yet again a part of a mass firing, this time at CNN.
 Later that year, Guida joined WCBS-AM as an anchor where he anchored coverage of the September 11, 2001 attacks throughout that day.
-Guida remains there today.
 In the past few years, Guida has filed reports for the Saturday Edition of the CBS Evening News, and for MSNBC where he has served as a backup anchor for Countdown with Keith Olbermann.

 In 2005 Guida supplied the voice of the Newsreader in the Activision PC video game The Movies.

+Between 2015 and 2023 Guida hosted a 30-minute talk show Tony Guida's NY on CUNY TV.